faulhornlabs/zikkurat-algebra/README.md

 - property-based testing
 - unit tests, especially for possible corner cases - TODO
-- compare against a very straightforward, high-level (but slow) reference implementation - TODO
+- compare against a very straightforward, high-level (but slow) reference implementation - partially done

 In property-based testing we declare the expected properties of the functions, things like for example commutativity and associativity of ring operations.